FDSN/SeedLink/docs/protocol.rst

 STATION *station_pattern*
     requests stations that match given pattern.

     *station_pattern* matches the station ID.
 Supported wildcards are "\*" and "?".
-Any following SELECT, DATA, or FETCH commands apply to all stations that match the given pattern, including stations that are added to the server in the future.
+Any following SELECT and DATA commands apply to all stations that match the given pattern, including stations that are added to the server in the future.

     Stations that already matched a previous STATION command are excluded.

     The number of station requests MAY be limited by the server to prevent excessive resource consumption.

     STATION may return ERROR for any implementation-defined reason.
-In this case, SELECT, DATA and FETCH commands up to next STATION must be ignored.
+In this case, SELECT and DATA commands up to next STATION must be ignored.

     Available station IDs can be requested with "INFO STATIONS".
 In case of miniSEED 2.x and miniSEED 3.x (with FDSN source identifier), the format of station ID is NET_STA, where NET is network code and STA is station code.